jonwashburn/riemann-recognition-geometry-up/LEAN_COMPLETION_TRACKS_v2.md

 # TRACK A: Numeric Bounds ✅ COMPLETE

 **Status**: All numeric bound sorries have been eliminated from Axioms.lean and Main.lean.
-**Note**: The items below were either proven or found to be no longer present in the codebase.

 **Original Goal**: Fix 4 simple sorries that just need the right numeric facts
 **Difficulty**: Easy - just linarith/nlinarith with proper setup